DeathNet123/sparklers/content/posts/kernel_debugging.md

 ## Downloading the Source

-Sure, here is the corrected grammar, spelling, and punctuation:

 Once you're done installing the dependencies, the first thing you'll need is the kernel you want to debug.
 You can download the source code for the Linux kernel from the [kernel.org](https://kernel.org) website.
 If you're interested in older kernel versions, you can visit the [mirror site](https://mirrors.edge.kernel.org/pub/linux/kernel/).
 And if you're a true Linux kernel enthusiast, you can use the `wget` command to download the source code.